— CASE STUDY / AI PLATFORM

 A modular monolith without discipline becomes a tangled monolith in three months.
 Cross-module imports of model classes, cross-module SQL joins, cross-module direct service calls — each one is a load-bearing wire that prevents extraction later, and the cumulative effect is a monolith that cannot be split even when the team is ready to.

-AI Core Platform’s third principle is structural: a module = entitlement + surfaces + contracts, never DB reach-across.
+The Kashi Labs platform’s third principle is structural: a module = entitlement + surfaces + contracts, never DB reach-across.
 Modules may not read or write another module’s tables directly.
-Cross-module needs go through the core (both Docusense and ComplianceSense use Vector Retrieval — the core service, with module="docusense" in queries).
+Cross-module needs go through the core (both Cloudbrief and Paperbrief use Vector Retrieval and the Scheduling service from the core, with module="cloudbrief" or module="paperbrief" in queries).
 Module tables live in module-prefixed schemas.
 A static check on pull requests rejects cross-module imports of model classes.
 The result: any module can be lifted into its own service in year two if scale demands it, without rewriting the rest.

 D4